psycedelicAI/high-security-facility-concept/docs/value-proposition.md

 # Value Proposition – High-Security Facility Concept

-> Varför High-Security Facility Concept är relevant, vilket problem det adresserar och vilket strategiskt värde det kan skapa i miljöer med höga säkerhetskrav.
+> Why the High-Security Facility Concept is relevant, which problem it addresses, and what strategic value it can create in environments with high security requirements.

 ---